-Much more common these days for now-grownup gen x'ers to have one of these to eliminate birds who perch above their cars, or punish neighborhood cats and dogs who enter their yards and leave souvenirs.
+It is much more common these days for now-grown-up Gen Xers to have one of these to eliminate birds that perch above their cars, or to punish neighborhood cats and dogs that enter their yards and leave souvenirs.

-They used to give these out at baseball games free as a novelty gift.
-Almost every kid at the time had these.
+They used to give these out at baseball games as free novelty gifts.
+Almost every kid at the time had one of these.
 Kids would bring them to fights and brawls to use as weapons.

-"Weapons from the Far East" were VERY popular during the time.
-Just like the South Park episode "Good Time With Weapons" kids would buy, or have their parents buy, these weapons to "play" with.
-We use to sharpen them and throw them onto wooden fences.
+"Weapons from the Far East" were VERY popular at the time.
+Just like the South Park episode "Good Times With Weapons," kids would buy, or have their parents buy, these weapons to "play" with.
+We used to sharpen them and throw them onto wooden fences.

-A lot of kids would make homemade nunchucks at the time.
-I have seen so many kids smack themselves in the head or face (including myself) playing with these.
+A lot of kids used to make homemade nunchucks at the time.
+I have seen so many kids smack themselves in the head or face (including myself) while playing with these.

-Surprisingly very common for Gen-X kids to have these at the time.
-They were really easy to get at the time being that corner liquor stores use to sell them and a lot of the times they didn't care if they sold them to kids.
-For some reason it was "cool" to own these at the time.
-I had a friend who sliced the back of his hand pretty good with mine.
+It was surprisingly common for Gen-X kids to have these at the time.
+They were really easy to obtain, given that corner liquor stores used to sell them, and often they didn't care if they sold them to kids.
+For some reason, it was "cool" to own these at the time.
+I had a friend who sliced the back of his hand pretty well with mine.

-Same as the butterfly knife, easy to get being that they were sold at corner liquor stores who would sell them to kids.
-These were cheap though.
-I heard (not sure if it's true) that a real stiletto knife has a powerful ejection while the ones we had you could stop the blade with your hand.
+Same as the butterfly knife, these were easy to get, as they were sold at corner liquor stores that would sell them to kids.
+These were cheap, though.
+I heard (not sure if it's true) that a real stiletto knife has a powerful ejection, while the ones we had could have the blade stopped with your hand.

-Here's something common Gen-X kids did that you youngsters may have never heard.
-You know of or remember those switchblade combs?
-Well we use to slide the comb out and replace it with a real blade by cementing or glueing the blade into the slide.
+Here's something common that Gen-X kids did that you youngsters may never have heard of.
+You know of, or remember, those switchblade combs?
+Well, we used to slide the comb out and replace it with a real blade by cementing or gluing the blade into the slide.

-Also sometimes sold at liquor stores at the time though not as commonly as the knives.
+These were also sometimes sold at liquor stores at the time, though not as commonly as the knives.
 As common as they were, I can't ever recall them being used in a fight that I have witnessed.

 Some decently powerful ones were sold as "toys" at the time.
-Pretty dangerous.
-Didn't help that we use to sharpen the hell out of the tips of the arrows to shoot into trees and fences.
+They were pretty dangerous.
+It didn't help that we used to sharpen the tips of the arrows to shoot them into trees and fences.

-More of a boomer "toy" but some of us Gen-Xers still had them.
-Honestly, probably one of the most dangerous "toy" on the list.
+This was more of a Boomer "toy," but some of us Gen-Xers still had them.
+Honestly, it was probably one of the most dangerous "toys" on the list.